djdarien/macpi/README.md

 ```

-> size should be 500 , quadra900 supported 500MB , we will be using that for Sytem 8.1
+> size should be 500 , quadra900 supported 500MB since that is the model 14 we will use in our prefs file to match the gestalt ID , even though we will be using Sytem 8.1 which supports larger volumes such as 4GB i found the 500MB to be stable so far.
+Please feel free to experiment!

 ```
 500
 ```
 ```
 echo "rom    /home/pi/Quadra-650.ROM
-disk   /home/pi/System753.iso
 disk   /home/pi/MacOS8_1.iso
 frameskip 0
 cpu 4